What's Included

 - ADR-001: TypeScript Over JavaScript — AI needs explicit type contracts to avoid guessing

-- ADR-002: Centralized Database Wrapper — prevents connection pool exhaustion
+- ADR-002: StrictDB as Unified Database Driver — prevents connection pool exhaustion

 Each ADR has: Context, Decision, Alternatives Considered (with pros/cons table), and Consequences.